UniversalDependencies/docs/_v2/index.md

    crucial for putting the whole enterprise on a solid footing.
 This involves clarifying the treatment of (among other things) double objects, reflexives, expletives, copula constructions and valency-changing operations.
-   Relevant reports from the Uppsala meeting includes:
+   Relevant reports from the Uppsala meeting include:
    [copula](../2015-08-23-uppsala/copula.html),
    [clitics](../2015-08-23-uppsala/clitics.html).
 1. **[Functional labels.](function_dependents.html)**
-   Crosslinguistic guidelines for the use of the functional labels such as `aux`, `det`, `cop`.
+   Cross-linguistic guidelines for the use of the functional labels such as `aux`, `det`, `cop`.
    There is currently a lot of variation around this.
    Representing lexical heads promotes crosslinguistic parallelism, but only if we can agree on what lexical heads *are*.
 1. **[Tokenization](tokenization.html)** (or perhaps better, word segmentation).